 It’s open to all levels and experience, whether you’re in your third year of playing an instrument or 30th.

 Every quarter, we pick a specific skill and spend a month working through it as a group, with weekly playing and recording homework.
-Kind of like the live Performance Psych Essentials class, but a little more narrowly focused on specific micro-skills, with 1-2 short videos to watch, instead of live sessions to attend.
+Kind of like the live Performance Psych Essentials course that’s also included in The Learning Lab, but a little more narrowly focused on specific micro-skills, with 1-2 bite-sized videos to watch, instead of live sessions to attend.
+Skills like attention control, centering, variable practice, and memory, for instance.

-The Learning Lab community started out as a continuing education and support community for alumni of the live Psych Essentials class who enjoyed the group format and wanted to continue learning and engaging with one another, but at a more relaxed pace that fit into their regular weekly practice (and work) schedule.
+The Learning Lab started out as a continuing education and support community for alumni of the live Psych Essentials class who enjoyed the group format and asked for a way to continue learning and engaging with one another, but at a more relaxed pace that fit into their regular weekly practice (and work) schedules.

-The first group of members joined in early 2023, and in the year and a half since, it’s grown into an exceedingly warm and supportive community of curious and enthusiastic musicians, educators, and learners.
+The first group of members joined in early 2023, and it’s grown into an exceedingly warm and supportive community of curious and enthusiastic musicians, educators, and learners.

-My vision was always to open Learning Lab up more broadly – and I think that time has come.
-However, I believe that it’s important for everyone to participate in the Psych Essentials class first.
+We kept the community private, and developed it slowly over time.
+But my hope was always to open Learning Lab up more broadly.
+And now that that time has come – I believe that it’s still important for all members to participate in the Psych Essentials class first.

 Why is that?

-Well, for one, I’ve found that it really enhances the learning experience when everyone in the community comes in with a shared common understanding of the foundational practice and performance skills that are covered in the Essentials class.
-It enables us to reference specific concepts in guest workshops without having to go through a full review of the concept.
-And it enables everyone to use a common vocabulary when we’re having discussions in minicamps, book club, and elsewhere in the community.
+For one, I’ve found that it really enhances the learning experience when everyone in the community comes in with a shared common understanding of the foundational practice and performance skills that are covered in the Psych Essentials class.
+It enables us to reference specific concepts in workshops without having to go through a full review.
+And it enables everyone to use a common vocabulary when we’re having discussions in Minicamps, Book Club, and elsewhere in the community.

 Another reason is related to the community “vibe.”
 Given the key role of community in this program, I think (and the research also suggests) that it’s important for it to be a place that offers psychological safety and support.